ArctosDB/documentation-wiki/_how_to/search-for-specimens-with-identification-and-taxonomy.markdown

 [Taxonomy Documentation](https://handbook.arctosdb.org/documentation/taxonomy.html)

 [Identifications Documentation](https://handbook.arctosdb.org/documentation/identification.html)

-# How to Search with Identification and Taxonomy

 There are various search fields on SpecimenSearch under **Identification and Taxonomy**, and they query and return very different data.